actualbudget/docs/docs/install/build-from-source.md

 :::warning

-Installing Actual by building it from source is an advanced, highly technical process.
+Installing Actual by building it from source is a highly technical process.
 We recommend this approach primarily for power users and contributors.

 For non-technical users, we suggest opting for one of the simpler alternatives:
 - [Pikapods](/docs/install/pikapods)